-Section 807.5.5.2 and 807.5.5.3; change to read as follows:
+Section 807.5.5.2 and 807.5.5.3 applicable to Group I-4 occupancies; change to read as follows:

 807.5.5.2 Artwork in Corridors.
 Artwork and teaching materials shall be limited on the walls of corridors to not more than 20 percent of the wall area.
 Such materials shall not be continuous from floor to ceiling or wall to wall.
 Curtains, draperies, wall hangings and other decorative material suspended from the walls or ceilings shall meet the flame propagation performance criteria of NFPA 701 in accordance with Section 807 or be noncombustible.